ovs-appctl(8) — Linux manual page

 DESCRIPTION top

-Open vSwitch daemons accept certain commands at runtime to
+Open vSwitch daemons accept certain commands at runtime to control

-of additional commands documented in ovs-vswitchd(8).
+additional commands documented in ovs-vswitchd(8).

 The ovs-appctl program provides a simple way to invoke these